 1.2 Basic Features

-The Marine application provides a wide range of parameters for controlling induction motors and permanent magnet motors.
-It can be used for various kinds of different processes where wide flexibility of I/O signals is needed and only simple PI control logic.
+The System Interface application provides a wide range of parameters for controlling induction motors and permanent magnet motors.
+It can be used for various kinds of different processes where wide flexibility of I/O signals is needed.